huggingface/huggingface_hub/docs/source/en/package_reference/environment_variables.md

 For more details, see the [download guide](../guides/download#download-files-to-local-folder).

+### HF_HUB_ETAG_TIMEOUT

+Integer value to define the number of seconds to wait for server response when fetching the latest metadata from a repo before downloading a file.
+If the request times out, `huggingface_hub` will default to the locally cached files.
+Setting a lower value speeds up the workflow for machines with a slow connection that have already cached files.
+A higher value guarantees the metadata call to succeed in more cases.
+Default to 10s.

+### HF_HUB_DOWNLOAD_TIMEOUT

+Integer value to define the number of seconds to wait for server response when downloading a file.
+If the request times out, a TimeoutError is raised.
+Setting a higher value is beneficial on machine with a slow connection.
+A smaller value makes the process fail quicker in case of complete network outage.
+Default to 10s.

 ## Boolean values

 The following environment variables expect a boolean value.
 The variable will be considered